Landlord minimum energy efficiency standards

 Under the new regulation’s landlords need to ensure the following: –

-b) Every electrical installation in a residential premises is inspected and tested by a qualified person at regular intervals at least every five years, or more often as specified in an inspection report
+- Every electrical installation is inspected.
+Tested by a qualified person at regular intervals at least every five years.

-c) The first inspection and testing are either carried out before a tenancy starts for new tenancies
+- The first inspection are carried out before a tenancy starts

-or by the 1st April 2021 for existing tenancies.
+or by the 1st of April 2021 for existing tenancies.

 Distribution and retention of report

-Once the inspection has taken place and testing the landlords are required to: –
+Once the inspection has taken place the landlords need to do the following: –

-b) Supply a copy of the report to each of the existing tenants within 28 days of that inspection and test.
-This must be then signed and returned by the tenants so that they have acknowledged it.
+- Supply a copy of the report to each of the existing tenants within 28 days of that inspection and test.
+And acknowledged by signature.

-c) Supply a copy of the most recent report to any new tenant.
-To which the report will apply before the tenant moves in and any prospective tenant within 28 days of receiving a request for it.
+- Supply a copy of the most recent report to any new tenant.
+To which the report will apply before the tenant moves in.
+They must have any prospective tenant within 28 days of requesting.

 If, after an inspection and test, the report requires further investigation or remedial work to be carried out.
 Then the landlord must do the following: –

-a) Ensure that further investigation or remedial work is carried out by a qualified person (an electrician) within 28 days, or the period specified within the report if less than 28 days
+- Ensure that further investigation or remedial work is carried out by a qualified person.

-b) Obtain written confirmation from the qualified person that the further investigation or remedial work has been carried out.
-Then where the electrical safety standards have been met with further investigation or remedial work as required.
+- Obtain written confirmation from the qualified person that the further investigation or remedial work.

 It is therefore so important that you are fully aware of the requirements.
 If you are wanting to rent out your property in future, then you will need to do this almost immediately.